Sample code with instructions on using Motive API functions to calibrate a camera system.

 SDK/API Support Disclaimer

-Using the SDK tools requires background knowledge on software development; therefore, we do not provide support for basic project setup, compiling, and linking when using the SDK/API to create your own applications.
+Using the SDK/API tools requires background knowledge of software development.
+We do not provide support for basic project setup, compiling, and linking when using the SDK/API to create your own applications.

-Although we ensure the SDK tools and their libraries work as intended, we do not provide support for custom developed applications that have been programmed or modified by users using the SDK tools.
+We ensure the SDK tools and their libraries work as intended.
+We do not provide support for custom developed applications that have been programmed or modified by users using the SDK tools.

 Ticketed support will be provided for licensed Motive users using the Motive API and/or the NatNet SDK tools from the included libraries and sample source codes only.